 Why is it important to optimize DHEA?

-DHEA is the precursor to all of the hormones made in the body.
-Maintaining optimal DHEA levels are important to optimize health as it helps one to sleep better, gives you more energy, helps you handle stress better as well as boosts your immune system which protects you from getting infections, inflammation, atherosclerosis, and cancer.
+DHEA is the precursor of all the hormones made in the body.
+Maintaining optimal DHEA levels are important to optimize health as it helps you to sleep better, gives you more energy, helps you handle stress better as well as boosts your immune system which protects you from getting infections, inflammation, atherosclerosis, and cancer.

 Why is it important for women to optimize progesterone?

-Natural or bio-identical progesterone (not synthetic progestins) are important for women as they protect you from endometrial, breast, and colon cancer.
+Natural or bio-identical progesterone (not synthetic progestins) is important for women as it protects you from endometrial, breast, and colon cancer.
 Progesterone also helps prevent osteoporosis, improves libido, prevents insomnia and promotes REM sleep and the production of HGH (human growth hormone).
 It also is cardioprotective by decreasing total cholesterol and raising HDL.
 Progesterone also helps alleviate PMS symptoms: headache, depression, anxiety, bloating, cramping, irritability and moodiness.

 Why is it important to optimize Vitamin D?

 Vitamin D not only protects you against bone loss, heart disease, dementia and osteoporosis, it also boosts the immune system and therefore protects you against most cancers and infections.